noblockhit/sbNative/README.md

   - `LanguageFormatter` Used to format information from a program readable structure to a more easily human readable format.
 All of these methods are static.

     - `enumerateCollection` Takes a collection like a list, tuple or anything else with a join method and converts the contents into a human readable enumeration.

+    - `toAbbrNumber` Abbriviates an Integer or float dynamically, using k; m; b; t, by default, which can be changed accordingly to the language unsing the abbriviations kw.
+The maxPrecisionAmt kw indicates the amount of digits of the output precision.

+    - `AbbrNumToFloat` The exact counterpart to ***toAbbrNumber*** WATCH OUT FOR DIFFERENCES IN THE `abbriviations` VARIABLE